 The judging panel for the fifth Max Mara Art Prize for Women was chaired by Iwona Blazwick and included Pilar Corrias, Director of Pilar Corrias Gallery, London; Candida Gertler, Founder and Director, Outset Contemporary Art Fund; Runa Islam, artist and Lisa Le Feuvre, Writer, Curator and Head of Sculpture Studies, Henry Moore Institute.

-On behalf of the judging panel Iwona Blazwick, OBE, Director of the Whitechapel Gallery said: ‘We are delighted to award Corin Sworn the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery.
+On behalf of the judging panel Iwona Blazwick, OBE, former Director of the Whitechapel Gallery said: ‘We are delighted to award Corin Sworn the Max Mara Art Prize for Women in collaboration with the Whitechapel Gallery.
 She is a vivid storyteller and the judges were swept away by her proposal inspired by the 16th century Italian Commedia dell’Arte travelling theatre troupes woven together with oral histories.
 We can’t wait to see the impact of the residency on her scripts and filmmaking and anticipate a wonderfully dramatic installation at the Whitechapel Gallery with the jostling atmosphere of costumes and props backstage at the theatre.
 The Whitechapel Gallery has pioneered women artists from Frida Kahlo to Sarah Lucas and we are proud to add Corin Sworn to our history.’

 Corin Sworn, winner of the Max Mara Art Prize for Women 2013-15 said: ‘It means such a great deal to me to be able to work with the Collezione Maramotti and the Whitechapel Gallery on a new commission.
 The promise of six months in Italy has inspired a host of ideas for new work and I look forward to being able to develop these over the course of my time in Rome, Naples and Venice.
 I have great admiration for all the artists involved with the prize and feel honoured to be a part of this award that highlights some of the most remarkable women artists working today.’